monicabaluna/transactions/README.md

 this database structure, since most filterings are by sender and timestamp.

 After running performance tests, this design appeared to be the most efficient.
-Test results may be found in results.txt.
+Test results for different database structures and used indexes may be found in results.txt.

 ## Testing API